sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 ## get certifcate in yaml format

-kubectl get csr jane -o yank
+kubectl get csr jane -o yaml

 ## to decode it

 echo "a0qahqbqdqh0ndqd-qnasqwdnm" | base64 --decode

-who does this - controller manager
+who does this for us - controller manager:

-Anyone who needs to sign certifcate need the CA server root certificcate and provet key
+Anyone who needs to sign certifcate need the CA server root certificcate and private key:

 /etc/kubernetes/manifests/kube-controller-manager.yaml